Metro Gold Line (Minnesota)

-The Metro Gold Line is an under construction bus rapid transit line in Minnesota.
-The line will travel from downtown Saint Paul, Minnesota to the eastern terminus in Woodbury, Minnesota.
-The 10-mile line runs largely along I-94 in bus only lanes with stops at designated stations.
-The project was initially called the Gateway Corridor before being named a color to match the rest of the Metro system operated by Metro Transit.
-The project is expected to open in 2025.
+The METRO Gold Line is a bus rapid transit line in the Minneapolis–Saint Paul region of Minnesota, operated by Metro Transit as part of the METRO network.
+The approximately 10 mi line runs from Woodbury to Downtown Saint Paul, using a dedicated busway parallel to Interstate 94 for much of its route.
+Gold Line service operates every 10 to 15 minutes, 7 days per week.

+Planning for the line began in 2009 as the Gateway Corridor, and construction began in 2022.
+Service began on March 22, 2025, and Metro Transit plans to extend the Gold Line to Downtown Minneapolis in 2027.

 History

 Originally, the Gateway Corridor was planned to follow Interstate 94 from the St. Croix River Bridge in Wisconsin to Saint Paul and is one of the most heavily used and traveled corridors in the Twin Cities metropolitan area.
 As a result of recent population growth, the Gateway Corridor today moves more than 150,000 vehicles per day.
 In 2009, a commission was created to study and plan alternative transportation options in the corridor.

 In August 2010, the Gateway Corridor Commission and its consultant team initiated a Transit Alternatives Analysis Study (AA), looking at the corridor from the Twin Cities to Eau Claire, Wisconsin.
 This is the first step in determining the best mode (i.e. light rail, commuter rail or bus rapid transit); estimated ridership, possible routes and stops, and projected costs to build, operate and maintain.
-In looking at these four main areas, the study will help to address the issues of congestion, potential economic development/revitalization and environmental and social impacts.
+In looking at these four main areas, the study helped to address the issues of congestion, potential economic development/revitalization and environmental and social impacts.

-The AA Study will take approximately 18 months to complete and is expected to be finished by spring 2012.
+The AA Study was expected to take approximately 18 months to complete and is expected to be finished by spring 2012.
 Final decisions regarding the mode of transit and route will be determined by the Metropolitan Council and Ramsey and Washington County Regional Railroad Authorities.
 These decisions will help move this from a planning effort into a real, tangible project.

 The Gateway Corridor Commission dropped the commuter rail option, leaving only possible bus rapid transit or light rail routes.
 All of the bus rapid transit route options would run on Interstate 94.